pascalgrimaud/pascalgrimaud/README.md

+Hello, I'm Pascal.

-Java developer for around fifteen years, specializing in web application development, DevOps, and software architecture.
+💻 Java developer for around fifteen years, specializing in web application development, DevOps, and software architecture.
 I use my experience and expertise to support you in your projects, thus contributing to their success and their creation of value.

-Passionate about technical excellence, I strive to promote the principles of Software Craftsmanship in every mission I undertake, as I am convinced that code quality is the cornerstone of the success of any project.
+🛠️ Passionate about technical excellence, I strive to promote the principles of Software Craftsmanship in every mission I undertake, as I am convinced that code quality is the cornerstone of the success of any project.

-Currently, I am one of the co-leaders of the Open Source [JHipster](https://www.jhipster.tech/) project and the creator of [JHipster Lite](https://github.com/jhipster/jhipster-lite), a modular version of the project generator.
+❤️ Currently, I am one of the co-leaders of the Open Source [JHipster](https://www.jhipster.tech/) project and the creator of [JHipster Lite](https://github.com/jhipster/jhipster-lite), a modular version of the project generator.

-Feel free to contact me to discuss further or find me on:
+Feel free to contact me to discuss further:

 - [GitHub](https://github.com/pascalgrimaud)
 - [Twitter](https://twitter.com/pascalgrimaud)